wetryingtodorock/getblock-docs/en/rpc-service/dgb/json-rpc/dgb_gettxoutsetinfo.md

 ---
-title: dgb:gettxoutsetinfo \[POST\] {disallowed}
+title: gettxoutsetinfo  {disallowed} - DigiByte
-description: Returns statistics about the unspent transaction output set.Note this call may take some time.
+description: Example code for the gettxoutsetinfo  {disallowed} json-rpc method. Сomplete guide on how to use gettxoutsetinfo  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters